humanmade/Mercator/README.md

 Mercator requires WordPress 3.9 or newer for the new sunrise processes.
 Mercator also requires PHP 5.3+ due to the use of namespaced code.

+## What is Domain Mapping?
+When setting up a Multisite install, the network is configured to create sites either as subdomains of the root site (e.g. `subsite.network.com`) or subfolders (e.g. `network.com/subsite`).

+Domain Mapping is the process of mapping any arbitrary domain (called an alias) to load a site.
+If an alias of `arbitrarydomain.com` is set for the site `network.com/subsite`, the site and wp-admin interface can be accessed over either the alias or the original URL.

+Internally, Mercator looks at a request's domain and informs WordPress [what set of tables to use](https://www.youtube.com/watch?t=249&v=3evwb1SiaBY#t=5m42s).
+User authentication cookies are set for all domains in the network, so a user logs in on one site and is authenticated across all.

 ## Installation
 Mercator must be loaded during sunrise.